 6. NuCamp Cirrus 920

 Ohio-based NuCamp is known for producing some of the best looking, most innovative truck campers in the industry today.
 The Cirrus 920 continues this trend by incorporating several European innovations into the design, including the Alde hydronic heating system, a whisper-quiet water heater furnace combination unit that saves on both weight and space, the Froli modular sleep system, heated floors, and a space-saving folding bathroom sink.
 The spacious 10-foot 1-inch floorplan features a large wet-bath, a large cabover with a north-south queen-size bed and loads of storage, a face-to-face dinette, a massive wardrobe, and a large kitchenette with an attractive two-burner cooktop and a Thetford three-way, 5-cubic foot refrigerator.
 Highlights of this long-bed camper include a custom diamond-plated rear bumper with hose storage, a dual battery compartment, two 20-pound propane tanks, an 8-foot side awning, dual thermopane windows, a 38-gallon fresh water tank, a 32-gallon grey water holding tank, and an 18-gallon black water holding tank.
 NuCamp’s best options include a Maggie roof rack, a 160-watt solar power system, Torklift Glowsteps, a motorized rear awning, and a Lagun swing away table.
 Customers have numerous color choices when ordering a Cirrus camper, including a silver or white exterior with 10 different color accents to match the color of your truck.
-Without a doubt, one of the 12 Best Truck Campers for Sale in 2020.
+Without a doubt, one of the 12 Best Truck Campers for Sale in 2021.
 Weighs a somewhat hefty 3,530 pounds dry.
 The MSRP of the Cirrus 920 is $39,533.
 Available at top dealerships nationwide.

 7. Alaskan 7 Cabover